A nearly optimal randomized algorithm for explorable heap selection: Introduction

 \section{Introduction}

 Many important problems in theoretical computer science are fundamentally search problems.
 The objective of these problems is to find a certain solution from the search space.
 In this paper we analyze a search problem that we call \emph{explorable heap selection}.
-The problem is related to the famous branch-and-bound algorithm and was originally proposed by Karp, Widgerson and Saks~\cite{KSW86} to model node selection for branch-and-bound with low space-complexity.
+The problem is related to the famous branch-and-bound algorithm and was originally proposed by Karp, Saks and Widgerson~\cite{KSW86} to model node selection for branch-and-bound with low space-complexity.
 Furthermore, as we will explain later, the problem remains practically relevant to branch-and-bound even in the full space setting.

 The explorable heap selection problem\footnote{~\cite{KSW86} did not give the problem a name, so we have attempted to give a descriptive one here.} is an online graph exploration problem for an agent on a rooted (possibly infinite) binary tree.
 The nodes of the tree are labeled by distinct real numbers (the key values) that increase along every path starting from the root.
 The tree can thus be thought of as a min-heap.
 Starting at the root, the agent's objective is to select the $n^{\text{th}}$ smallest value in the tree while minimizing the distance traveled, where each edge of the tree has unit travel cost.
 The key value of a node is only revealed when the agent visits it, and thus the problem has an online nature.
+When the agent learns the key value of a node, it still does not know the rank of this value.

 The selection problem for ordinary heaps, which allow for random access (i.e., jumping to arbitrary nodes in the tree for ``free''), has also been studied.
 In this model, it was shown by~\cite{frederickson_optimal_1993} that selecting the $n^{\text{th}}$ minimum can be achieved deterministically in $O(n)$ time using $O(n)$ workspace.
 We note that in both models, $\Omega(n)$ is a natural lower bound.
 This is because verifying that a value $\Lb$ is the $n^{\text{th}}$ minimum requires $\Theta(n)$ time -- one must at least inspect the $n$ nodes with value at most $\Lb$ -- which can be done via straightforward depth-first search.